 Graduation Celebrations

-The Carl A. Fields Center works with student planning committees and alumni affinity groups to organize five (5) annual cultural graduation celebrations that highlight the accomplishments of undergraduate and graduate students who have engaged in many areas of diversity at Princeton University.
+The Carl A. Fields Center works with student planning committees and alumni affinity groups to organize five (5) annual graduation celebrations that highlight the accomplishments of undergraduate and graduate students who have engaged in many areas of diversity at Princeton University.
 These ceremonies are open to all graduating students and their families regardless of identity.

 ASIAN PACIFIC ISLANDER DESI AMERICAN (APIDA) GRADUATION CELEBRATION